aslamplr/leptos_oidc/README.md

 - Conditional rendering of components based on the authentication state.
 - Refreshing access tokens and storing them in local storage.
 - Working with client and server side rendering
+- Automatically refresh the access token in the background.

 ### Missing Features

-- Refetch access token periodically/automatically in the background
+- PKCE challenge
 - Some minor code refactoring/cleanup

 ### Tested Backends with Example